If you develop landscape plans using gCADPlus and wish to create PDF files from the CAD design, two different methods are available:

 The first option is inbuilt.
 To use it, simply choose File>Save As PDF as shown in the figure below.

-The second choice involves installing and using a piece of software termed a PDFWriter.
-This creates a ‘phantom’ printer and even though there is no physical printer attached to the computer, it is possible to print your design to the printer and generate the required PDF file.
+The second choice involves installing and using software called a PDFWriter.
+This creates a ‘phantom’ printer, and even though no physical printer is attached to the computer, you can print your design to the printer and generate the required PDF file.

-Tip: The PDFSave command was initially developed for gCADPlus users using Macs because early in the development of gCADPlus, no PDFWriters were available.
+Tip: The PDFSave command was initially developed for gCADPlus users using Macs because no PDF writers were available early in the development of gCADPlus.

-Tip: There are quite a number of PDFWriters available for Windows users and most are free of cost.
-Examples include our favorite CutePDF and others such as Bullzip.
+Tip: There are quite several PDF writers available for Windows users, and most are free.
+Examples include our favourite CutePDF and others, such as Bullzip.

 Print using PDFSave